U.S. intelligence blames Iran for emails threatening Democratic voters

-Ratcliffe appeared with FBI Director Chris Wray in a last-minute primetime event to reveal the attempts to interference in the 2020 election.
+Ratcliffe appeared with FBI Director Chris Wray in a last-minute primetime event to reveal the attempts to interfere in the 2020 election.

 "Iran and Russia have taken specific actions to influence public opinion related to our elections," Ratcliffe said.